 While those provisions may seem to stack the deck against students who are paying off their loans, other provisions give them some protection.
 After paying into the ne IDR plan for 10 years, for example, interest no longer accrues.

-Borrowers who opt for an income-based repayment option will no longer have the luxury of paying nothing each month on their student loan under this bill.
+Borrowers who opt for an income-driven repayment option will no longer have the luxury of paying nothing each month on their student loan under this bill.
 It would ensure that borrowers in this situation would have to fork over a minimum of $25 per month.